Back cracking is scientifically known as crepitus.

 The back is a complex structure that includes various bones and muscles that are supported by cartilages, tendons, and ligaments.

-All these structures are put in action by a complex network of nerves and blood vessels.
+All these structures are put into action by a complex network of nerves and blood vessels.

 Therefore, when a deadlift back crack occurs it raises some anxiety.